 1. Summary

 NOAA’s Sensing Hazards with Operational Unmanned Technology (SHOUT) program ran field operations during the 2015 and 2016 hurricane seasons using the Global Hawk (GH) UAS.
 The data impact studies we conducted during this period mainly focused on the GH dropwindsonde (dropsonde) observations.
 The results of these studies indicated that GH dropsondes have the potential of improving tropical cyclone (TC) analyses and forecasts, especially in the absence of data from crewed reconnaissance aircraft (Christophersen et al. 2017a, b).
-The proposed work here is an extension of the dropsonde impact study to the other two instruments that collected data during the SHOUT field campaign, the High-Altitude Monolithic Microwave Integrated Circuit (MMIC) Sounding Radiometer (HAMSR; Brown et al. 2011) and the High-Altitude Imaging Wind and Rain Airborne Radar (HIWRAP; Heymsfield et al. 2013).
+The proposed work here is an extension of these dropsonde impact studies and proposes to use two remote sensing instruments that were flown on the GH and collected data during the SHOUT field campaigns: the High-Altitude Monolithic Microwave Integrated Circuit (MMIC) Sounding Radiometer (HAMSR; Brown et al. 2011) and the High-Altitude Imaging Wind and Rain Airborne Radar (HIWRAP; Heymsfield et al. 2013).

 For HAMSR, our group has already started a preliminary investigation of data impact using retrieved thermodynamic profiles as observations.
 In the proposed study, we plan to continue our work with HAMSR retrievals.
 In addition, we will begin tests of assimilating HAMSR microwave radiance observations directly using the Canonical Correlation Analysis (CCA) technique as outlined in Haddad et al. (2015).
-We expect the parallel investigation of HAMSR retrieval and radiance assimilations to be complementary in nature to evaluate their relative strengths and weaknesses and to understand how best to utilize them jointly in data assimilation (DA) to maximize the impact of the HAMSR measurements on TC analyses and forecasts.
+We expect the parallel investigation of HAMSR retrieval and radiance assimilations to be complementary in nature to evaluating their relative strengths and weaknesses and to understand how best to utilize them jointly in data assimilation (DA) to maximize the impact of the HAMSR measurements on TC analyses and forecasts.

-For HIWRAP, no work has yet been done during the SHOUT project to evaluate the impact of the measurements from this instrument.
-Our proposed work here therefore will primarily focus on establishing robust quality control and superobservation methods to process data from this instrument and prepare them for use in NOAA’s DA systems.
+For HIWRAP, no work has yet been done during the SHOUT project to evaluate the impacts of the measurements from this instrument on TC analyses and forecasts.
+Our proposed work here will therefore primarily focus on establishing robust quality control and superobservation methods to process data from this instrument and prepare them for use in NOAA’s operational and research DA systems.
 Co-I Jason Sippel has extensive experience in the processing and assimilation of HIWRAP data obtained from the earlier years of GH operations during NASA’s Genesis and Rapid Intensification Processes (GRIP) experiment (Braun et al. 2013) as summarized in Sippel et al. (2014).

 2. Statement of Work

-Core science objectives will focus on the two remote sensing instruments that were operational during the NOAA SHOUT project: HAMSR and HIWRAP.
+Core science objectives will focus on the two remote sensing instruments that were operational on the GH during the 2015-2016 NOAA SHOUT field campaigns: HAMSR and HIWRAP.
+Impact of the data from these instruments will be specifically evaluated for vortex-scale data assimilation and forecasts.
+For this purpose, storm position, intensity, and structure will be compared in experiments that do and don’t assimilate observations from HAMSR and/or HIWRAP to assess whether their assimilation leads to improvements in analyses and forecasts over not assimilating them.

 2.1.
 Impact of HAMSR Observations